Metropolitan Museum of Art: Robert Lehman Collection

+The collection of bronzes, furniture, Renaissance majolica, Venetian glass, enamels, jewelry, textiles, and frames is outstanding.
+The Lehman collection of Italian majolica is regarded as the best in the country.

+Robert Lehman also collected many nineteenth and twentieth century paintings.
+These include works by Ingres, Corot, the Barbizon School, Monet, Renoir, Cezanne, Gauguin, Van Gogh, Seurat, and a number of Fauve painters, including Matisse.
+Princeton University Press has documented the massive collection in a multi-volume book series published as The Robert Lehman Collection Catalogues.

 Medieval art and the Cloisters

 The Met's collection of medieval art consists of a comprehensive range of Western art from the 4th through the early 16th centuries, as well as Byzantine and pre-medieval European antiquities not included in the Ancient Greek and Roman collection.
 Like the Islamic collection, the Medieval collection contains a broad range of two- and three-dimensional art, with religious objects heavily represented.
 In total, the Medieval Art department's permanent collection numbers over 10,000 separate objects, divided between the main museum building on Fifth Avenue and The Cloisters.

 Main building

 The medieval collection in the main Metropolitan building, centered on the first-floor medieval gallery, contains about 6,000 separate objects.
 While a great deal of European medieval art is on display in these galleries, most of the European pieces are concentrated at the Cloisters (see below).
 However, this allows the main galleries to display much of the Met's Byzantine art side by side with European pieces.
 The main gallery is host to a wide range of tapestries and church and funerary statuary, while side galleries display smaller works of precious metals and ivory, including reliquary pieces and secular items.
 The main gallery, with its high arched ceiling, also serves double duty as the annual site of the Met's elaborately decorated Christmas tree.